Translated by Sandy Lau

 Written by MATCHA

-Shinsaibashi-suji Shopping Street is approximately 600 meters long.
+Shinsaibashi-suji Shopping Street is approximately 600 meters (1,968 feet) long.
 If you include the separate shopping streets connected to the front and back of Shinsaibashi, then the shopping district itself is a total two kilometers in length.

 Drugstores and shops with cosmetics, duty-free items, 100-yen items, and character goods line the street.
 There are also many restaurants and cafés.
 Just about everything a shopper would want is here.